sgorgun/generic-stack-upskill/README.md

     - The class should have a public `Pop` method that removes and returns the object at the top of the stack.
 The `count` value decreases by one and `version` value increaces by one.
     - The class should have a public `Peek` method that returns the object at the top of the stack without removing it.
 The `count` and `version` values are not changed.
     - The class should have a public `ToArray` method that copies the elements of stack to a new array.
     - The class should have a public `Contains` method that determines whether an element is in the stack.
-Compare items using the default equality comparer.
+To compare items use the default equality comparer (`EqualityComparer<T>.Default`).
 - The class should be implement `IEnumerable<T>` interface.

 The detailed explanations of the task are provided in the XML-comments for the methods and in test cases of unit tests.